We Make Emotional Support Animal Letters That Work.

 - Comprehensive intake exam.

-- Two 30-minute video sessions with a licensed behavioral care specialist located in your state who will begin to treat your disability-related need for an assistance animal.
+- Multiple sessions with a licensed behavioral care specialist located in your state who will begin to treat your disability-related need for an assistance animal.

 - Additional sessions (continued care) are available for purchase here now, or anytime from the practitioner.